voelkerb/powermeter/Firmware/Version_2/README.md

 # [Firmware Version 2]

+## Supported Hardware
+This firmware version supports Hardware Revision 2.

+## Interfacing with a Powermeter
 The [powermeter] has to be connected to an outlet for power supply. \
 At first boot, the [powermeter] will open a WiFi-Network called "powermeterX".\
 It is not password protected, so you can simply connect to it.